 Websites & Emails

 Unfortunately, this is where it gets tricky.
 Spotting a phony website or email usually requires an expert eye.
 The most common and most convincing scam is the email from a bank you do business with asking to update or verify your online account.
-Clicking a link from such an email will lead you to a legitimate-looking website designed to capture your personal banking information.
-Again, if this happens to you, it is best to first reach out to the source before filling out your information.
+Clicking a link from such an email will lead you to a legitimate-looking website.
+This is designed to capture your personal banking information.
+It is best to first reach out to the source before filling out your information.
 In most cases, banks will not ask you to verify your banking information in this manner.

 How to Protect Yourself From Elder Fraud